 The Lausanne Covenant and the Universal Declaration of Human Rights.

 Dr. Michèle Lewis O’Donnell is a consulting psychologist with Member Care Associates, Inc., based in France near Geneva, Switzerland.
-She grew up in both the US and Europe and over the last 28 years has lived in four European countries.
-Her professional emphases include individual and family adjustment in the expatriate community, transition and grief/loss, crisis care, and good practice/ethics along with global mental health.
+She grew up in both the US and Europe and over the last 30 years has lived in four European countries.
+Her professional emphases include individual and family adjustment in the expatriate community, transition and grief/loss, crisis care, and good practice/ethics ,global mental health.
 Michèle studied clinical psychology and theology at Rosemead School of Psychology, Biola University, USA, where she received her doctorate.
 She enjoys “going broadly” in order to learn, teach, and consult internationally.
-Her publications include several jointly written articles and resources in the member care/mental health fields as well as helping to edit two of the foundational books in this field.
-She co-edited volume two in the Global Member Care series, Crossing Sectors for Good Practice (2013) and co-authored Global Member Care: Tracking and Trekking Across Sectors (article, 2015) and Global Integration: Overview and Opportunities for Mental Health professionals (article, 2016).
+Her publications include several jointly written articles and resources in the member care/mental health fields and co-editing two foundational member care volumes, including Global Member Care (volume two): Crossing Sectors for Serving Humanity (2013).
+Michèle is a representative to the United Nations in Geneva for the World Federation for Mental Health.